TheGupta2012/QPE-Algorithms/README.md

 ## Steps to use
   1. Clone the repository using `git clone [url_of_repo.git]`.
-  2. If the user is using anaconda distribution to utilise these modules, in the anaconda prompt, make a new virtual environment with `conda create -n yourenvname python=3.9`, activate it by typing `conda activate yourenvname` and install all the dependencies listed in `requirements.txt` file using `pip install -r requirements.txt`.
+  2. If using anaconda distribution, in the anaconda prompt, make a new virtual environment with `conda create -n yourenvname python=3.9`, activate by typing `conda activate yourenvname` and install dependenices using `pip install -r requirements.txt`.
-  3. If not, you should use `pip install -r requirements.txt` in your python environment.
+  3. If not, use `pip install -r requirements.txt` in your python environment.
   4. You are now ready to use the modules present in the `modules` directory, inside this enviroment.
   5. If using `conda`, add the current environment to your jupyter notebook by typing `python -m ipykernel install --user --name=yourenvname` followed by `jupyter notebook` to run a jupyter instance in this environment
   6. If you have `jupyter nbextensions` enabled, use [this](https://jupyter-contrib-nbextensions.readthedocs.io/en/latest/install.html) link to install them in your environment.
-  7. All the other folders contain notebooks demonstrating the use of each of these algorithms and examples of simulations for higher dimensional, unitary matrices.

 ## Algorithms